leonlinsx/minimal-mistakes/_posts/2020-12-02-angel-kelly.md

 None of these are what real life is like; the above is a vast oversimplication.
 That said, **we can at least use Kelly to reduce the risk of ruin.**

-There's a paper by Vasily Nekrasov [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2259133 "paper") that has a much better model, but the math is beyond me.
-However, the colab file is [here](https://colab.research.google.com/drive/1YeMnl2QOQdCAGGxCDr2pfDk_HFgCh02D?usp=sharing "colab") if you want to play around with the simulation assumptions \[6\].
+If you want to dig further, there's a paper by Vasily Nekrasov [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2259133 "paper") that has a much better model, but the math is beyond me.
+The python colab file is [here](https://colab.research.google.com/drive/1YeMnl2QOQdCAGGxCDr2pfDk_HFgCh02D?usp=sharing "colab") if you want to play around with the base simulation assumptions \[6\].

 ### For more on the Kelly criterion: